 Better still, Dr. Waring told me that a colleague of hers in London has done another experiment which showed that “magnesium sulphate can cross human skin using pieces of excised human skin in a special apparatus.”

-Now seven years later, neither experiment has yet actually been published,22 and that’s a reason for caution.
+Now eight years later, neither experiment has yet actually been published,22 and that’s a reason for caution.
 It is a basic rule of science that evidence can’t really be taken too seriously until it has been exposed to peer review and repeated by other scientists.
 Just because experimental results haven’t been replicated yet doesn’t mean we ignore them, but it does mean that we have to take them with a grain of salt.
 (That pun was simply unavoidable — so sorry.)

 Meanwhile, what can we make of Dr. Waring’s results?
 One thing only so far …